w3woody/OCTools/Docs/OCYacc.md

 Sets the precedence and associativity of a group of tokens.
 Tokens declared on the same line have the same precedence, and are treated with left associativity, right associativity, or are made non-associative if they show up in the same statement.
 Later declarations have higher precedence than earlier declarations.

-For example, if we set the associativity of basic math operators as:

-    %left '+' '-'
-    %left '*' '/'

-The first two symbols (multiply and divide) are treated with higher precedence, so the following grammar rules will evaluate the statement 1 + 2 * 3 + 4 correctly:

-    expression : expression '*' expression
-               | expression '/' expression
-               | expression '+' expression
-               | expression '-' expression
-               | NUMBER
-               ;

-The type is optional, and provides a way to specify the type of the symbol; see the discussion about tokens and types above.

 ##### Start Symbol

 **%start** symbol

 The start symbol is the first rule in the grammar that defines your language.
+Unlike *Yacc* or *Bison,* this parameter is required.

 ##### Embedded Code